abhishpaliwal/OpenCSD/README.md

     - __Update__: build: remove -g option from release build.
     - __Update__: tests: Snapshots can now use generic arch+profile names rather than core names, e.g. ARMv8-A
     - __Bugfix__: Instruction decode - v8.3 B[L]A{A|B}[Z] instructions mis-identified.
-     -__Bugfix__: Transition from A64 to A32 can be mis-decoded if the trace implementation represents the transition as an individual address packet followed by a context packet.
+    - __Bugfix__: Transition from A64 to A32 can be mis-decoded if the trace implementation represents the transition as an individual address packet followed by a context packet.
 - _Version 0.12.2_:
     - __Bugfix__: Clean up memory leaks.
     - __Bugfix__: ETMv4: Ensure addressing history zeroed after TINFO.
     - __Update__: Allow GCC version to be included in build output path.